mattermost/mattermost-developer-documentation/site/content/integrate/reference/message-attachments/_index.md

 Yes, you can use the {{< newtabref href="https://api.mattermost.com/#operation/CreatePost" title="create post RESTful API" >}}.

-You need to add an “attachment” key to the post's JSON.
+You need to add an `attachment` key to the post's JSON.
 The value is an array of message attachments you want attached to the post.
 See below for an example curl command.

 `curl -i -X POST -H 'Content-Type: application/json' -d '{"channel_id":"qmd5oqtwoibz8cuzxzg5ekshgr", "message":"Test message #testing", "attachments": [{"pretext": "This is the attachment pretext.","text": "This is the attachment text."}]}' http://{your-mattermost-site}/posts`